cpswarm/StageSimulationManager/README.md

 Go to project `it.ismb.pert.cpswarm.simulation.stage`
 *  **stageManager.bndrun**
-   There is a run descriptor file `stageManager.bndrun` with the following `-runproperties:` instruction for configuring the launching environment:
+   There is a run descriptor file `stageManager.bndrun` with the following `-runproperties:` instruction inside for configuring the launching environment:

    To set individual System properties with the `-D` option to pass the command line parameters to override the properties listed in the `-runproperties:` when running the manager,